 Most often, health care fraud occurs in two basic forms.
 Sometimes health care providers “upcode,” or use a different billing code for a procedure that pays more than the code for the procedure that was actually done.
 In other situations, providers may bill for procedures that weren’t performed at all or for fictitious patients.

-Since the housing market crash the number of loan originations has substantially decreased (a result of better underwriting standards), whereas the number of foreclosures, delinquencies, and underwater mortgages has skyrocketed.
-Distressed homeowner fraud exploits the frighteningly high number of mortgage defaults by targeting schemes at homeowners who are already on the brink of losing their home.
-Loan origination fraud, conversely, takes place on the other end of the mortgage process.
+Mortgage fraud is a new focus of federal agencies, one that has attracted a lot of attention since the housing market crash and the resulting economic crisis.
+Since the crash, the number of loan organizations has substantially decreased as a result of better underwriting standards while the number of foreclosures, delinquencies, and underwater mortgages has skyrocketed.
+Distressed loan organizations are now targeting homeowners who are already on the brink of losing their home.
+This type of fraud involves the other end of the mortgage process.

 The FBI’s Financial Institution Fraud Unit (FIFU) investigates several different types of mortgage fraud, such as:

 - Foreclosure rescue schemes

 - Illegal property flipping

 In recent years, following the uproar that occurred after huge white collar scandals like WorldCom and Enron came to light, Congress adjusted the sentencing guidelines to increase the amounts of time that people spend in prison if they are convicted of a fraud offense.
 Now, judges don’t have to follow the guidelines, but it requires a lot of hard work, knowledge, and skill to convince a judge to give someone less time than the guidelines prescribe.